The Private Wealth & Private Client Review: Belgium

 The use of trusts in a Belgian context is generally not recommendable from a tax perspective.

-The rules pertaining to the Belgian foundation have recently been inserted in the new Belgian code of companies and associations, in force as from 1 May 2019.
+The rules pertaining to the Belgian foundation have recently been inserted in the new Code of Companies and Associations, in force as from 1 May 2019.

 A Belgian private foundation is, in principle, not designed for passing on wealth to the next generation.
 It is, however, often used to support family members across generations (education, medical costs, etc.) and for making distributions in the context of that purpose.

-Belgian private foundations are generally subject to an annual tax of 0.17 per cent on the value of their assets.29
+Belgian private foundations are generally subject to an annual tax of 0.17 per cent on the value of their assets.27

 Transfer of movable assets to a private foundation can be tax-free in the case of a transfer of movable assets if the donor survives the gift for a minimum of three years after making a gift.
-The Flemish government has announced its intention to increase this minimum period from three to four years.
-If a gift is made before a Belgian notary public (or otherwise subject to mandatory registration) or if an exempt gift is voluntarily registered gift tax is due (at a flat rate).
+If a gift is made before a notary public (or otherwise subject to mandatory registration) or if an exempt gift is voluntarily registered, gift tax is due (at a flat rate).

-In principle, Belgian private foundations are subject to legal entities' income tax (LEIT)30 and not to corporation tax.
-LEIT has a more limited tax base than corporation tax but – as is the case in PIT – the Cayman tax also applies to entities subject to LEIT.
+In principle, Belgian private foundations are subject to legal entities' income tax (LEIT)28 and not to corporation tax.
+LEIT has a more limited tax base than corporation tax but – as is the case with PIT – the Cayman tax also applies to entities subject to LEIT.

 There is no specific legislation dealing with the IHT consequences of a Belgian or foreign foundation.
 The Federal Ruling Commission has issued rulings on the tax treatment of distributions out of a Belgian private foundation.
 These rulings concern both PIT and IHT.

-In these cases, the Ruling Commission decided that distributions to the beneficiaries were not subject to income tax or IHT.32 The Belgian Federal Ruling Commission applies similar principles to foreign (including Liechtenstein) private foundations.33
+In these cases, the Ruling Commission decided that distributions to the beneficiaries were not subject to income tax or IHT.30 The Belgian Federal Ruling Commission applies similar principles to foreign (including Liechtenstein) private foundations.31

 Since 18 August 2015, the Flemish region has established its own ruling commission.
-This Flemish Ruling Commission has issued a ruling on the IHT consequences of a Belgian private foundation34 and of a Liechtenstein Stiftung.35 The outcome of this last ruling is diametrically opposed to the ruling issued by the Federal Ruling Commission.
-From a legal perspective, the Flemish ruling appears wrong because it is founded on very debatable grounds.
-Nevertheless, the Court of First Instance of East Flanders (Ghent) has come to the same (equally wrong) conclusion36.
+This Flemish Ruling Commission has issued a ruling on the IHT consequences of a Belgian private foundation32 and of a Liechtenstein Stiftung.33 The outcome of this last ruling is diametrically opposed to the rulings issued by the Federal Ruling Commission.
+The Court of Appeal of Ghent recently came to another conclusion in the case at hand but did not exclude IHT being levied on distributions by (foreign) private foundations.34

 If Belgian inheritance rules apply, protected heirs can claim a reduction of the assets transferred to a Belgian of foreign foundation, if and to the extent this transfer is regarded as a gift.